 Dog in Cambodia

-Technically dog meat was recently banned in Cambodia, but it is still available throughout the country.
+Technically dog meat was recently banned in Cambodia, but it is still available particularly in the countryside.
+We do not advocate eating dog, before the death threats start coming.

 And those are 5 delicacies with their main roots in the culinary scene of Democratic Kampuchea.
 Born through famine, but still popular.